Cleveland-Cliffs Inc. (CLF) Stock Price & Analysis

 Longer-Term Market Trend (Mid to Long Term)

-As of 2026-02-06, CLF is moving sideways with low volatility.
+As of 2026-08-17, CLF is starting to move higher.
 Over the longer term, the trend remains bullish.

-A key downside level is near 12.03.
-If price falls below this area, the current upward trend would likely weaken or break.
+A key downside risk boundary is near 10.09.
+If price falls below this area, the current structure would likely weaken further.

 Recent bars show mixed price behavior without a clear shift in structural quality or efficiency.